-My friend Amy calls herself lazy as she is always running behind her infinitely long to-dos.
+My friend Amy calls herself lazy as she is always running behind her infinitely long to-do list.
 Even when she is sitting down she feels guilty that she was supposed to do something useful.
 She says sorry a zillion times as she frequently cancels our coffee/phone chats at the last moment.

 Seeing her hyperactivity makes me feel underperformed:).
-I have been wondering why is that we are always behind despite all the hard work?
+I have been wondering why we are always behind despite all the hard work?
 Why she feels compelled to say “Yes” to every request?
 Recently found some answer from this article.
 Saying “Yes”

 1. Avoids conflicts